nih-cfde/the-fair-cookbook/content/recipes/15/4/lincs.md

 #### Step 3.2: Collections & Files

-With our project structure in place, we're ready to walk through bringing the datasets and files into the package.
+With our project structure in place, we are now ready to walk through bringing the datasets and files into the package.

 ```python
 # ...